 at least 3 must be at the 300‐level

-No courses can be double-counted.*
+No courses may be double-counted.*

 Students can easily track their progress by completing the appropriate minor worksheet: